swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/hosts_instructors_checklist.md

 * Collect workshop attendance
 * Send attendance and any other feedback to the Carpentries Workshop Administrator

-### Instructor Checklist
+#### Instructor Checklist

-After instructors have been introduced to host contacts to start planning a workshop, they will
+The Program Manager or Workshop Administrator will introduce workshop hosts and instructors.

+**Before the workshop, instructors will**

 * Decide on the order of lessons and who will teach what module
 * Set up the workshop website